Luke Bryan: Early life

-Instead, Luke went to college at Georgia Southern University in Statesboro, Georgia, where he joined the Sigma Chi fraternity and graduated in 1999 with a bachelor's degree in business administration.
-Luke Bryan met his future wife Caroline singing in a bar in Georgia.
-They went on dating for a year and a half before she ended things with Luke.
-Luke and Caroline went their separate ways of Luke moving to Nashville to focus on music and Caroline went on to focus on herself.
-After a few years, Luke came back and was performing in a bar where they reconnected with each other.
+Bryan instead went to college at Georgia Southern University in Statesboro, Georgia, where he joined the Sigma Chi fraternity and he briefly dated his future wife, Caroline Boyer.
+He graduated in 1999 with a bachelor's degree in Business Administration.
+Bryan reconnected with Boyer several years later when he was performing at a bar in Statesboro, when she was in town, later resuming their relationship and eventually marrying.

-Two years later, Bryan finally made it to Nashville, after his father told him to pack his truck to pursue a career in music.
-He initially gained success as a songwriter, but soon after signed as a performer; his first major success was "All My Friends Say".
+During his undergraduate education, and following graduation, Bryan worked on his father’s peanut mill and performed local shows with a band he formed with friends called “Neyami Road.”
+Two years later, at his father’s encouragement, Bryan moved to Nashville, when his father urged him to pack his truck to pursue a music career.
+He initially gained success as a songwriter, co-writing Billy Currington’s 2006 hit "Good Directions", which was a number one hit on the U.S. Billboard Hot Country Songs chart for three weeks.
+Though initially rejected by record labels, he eventually signed with Capitol Records; his first major success was "All My Friends Say".

 Music career

-2006–2009: I'll Stay Me
+2006–2010: I'll Stay Me and Doin' My Thing

 Soon after his arrival in Nashville, Bryan joined a publishing house in the city.
 Among his first cuts was the title track of Travis Tritt's 2004 album My Honky Tonk History.
 He was later signed by Capitol Nashville to a recording contract.
 In the meantime, Bryan co-wrote Billy Currington's single "Good Directions", which went to number one on the Hot Country Songs chart in mid-2007.
 Bryan co-wrote his debut single, "All My Friends Say", with producer Jeff Stevens.
 This song reached a peak of number 5 on the Hot Country Songs chart.
 In August 2007, Capitol Nashville released Bryan's debut album, I'll Stay Me.
 Bryan wrote or co-wrote all but one of its 11 songs.
 The album's second single, "We Rode in Trucks", peaked at number 33 while "Country Man" reached number 10.